Pistons (including swapping heads-cylinders-pistons);

 You can also check with German websites, etc.,....pistons/cylinders/rings are available from Europe that are not available in the USA.

 PISTONS AND RINGS ARE TO BE INSTALLED ""LIGHTLY"" OILED...not dry.
 Lightly means the faintest amount of oil that can be used as an oily film, it does NOT mean squirting with an oil can!
-A few drops, spread with fingers.
+A few drops, ON YOUR FINGERS/HANDS, then spread with those fingers.
 Perhaps a FAINTLY oily rag on the cylinder walls.
 I use a straight mineral oil.

 If a groove that the piston rings fits into is